viamrobotics/docs/docs/tutorials/how_to_build_a_mock_robot.md

 In this post, we will show you how to build a mock robot using just your personal computer so you can try using Viam without any robotic hardware.
 This is a great way to learn how to build robots the Viam way.
-By the end of this tutorial, you will have set up and controlled a mock robotic arm using fake components, the Viam app, and the Viam Python SDK.
+In this tutorial, you will have set up, controlled, and programmed a mock robotic arm using fake components.
-You will be able to programmatically change the state of your mock robot and see those changes reflected in real time in the Viam app.

 ## What is the Viam way to build a robot?